 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 You can choose the channel by which you will receive marketing and change your preferences at any time.
 We rely on legitimate interest (soft opt in) as our lawful basis to send marketing.

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

-You will only receive marketing communications from us if you have requested information from us or specifically opted-in to receive marketing by email or SMS.
-We may send marketing my post or call you by telephone where permitted to do so by law.
+You will only receive marketing communications from us if you have requested information from us or have not opted out from receiving marketing by email or SMS.
+We may also send marketing my post or call you by telephone where permitted to do so by law.